engncnyldz/pega-docker-compose/README.md

-# pega-docker-compose
+# Pega Docker Compose
-A demo that deploys Pega Personal Edition on Docker Compose
+Full documentation on how to work with this is available here: